isaacs/sigmund/README.md

 array `['foo']`.

-Also, just as there is no way to summon the soul from the scribblings of a cocain-addled psychoanalyst, there is no way to revive the object from the signature string that sigmund gives you.
+Also, just as there is no way to summon the soul from the scribblings of a cocaine-addled psychoanalyst, there is no way to revive the object from the signature string that sigmund gives you.
 In fact, it's barely even readable.